ROCm/rocSPARSE/docs/source/usermanual.rst

 * :ref:`rocsparse_extra_functions_` describe operations that manipulate sparse matrices.
 * :ref:`rocsparse_precond_functions_` describe manipulations on a matrix in sparse format to obtain a preconditioner.
 * :ref:`rocsparse_conversion_functions_` describe operations on a matrix in sparse format to obtain a different matrix format.
+* :ref:`rocsparse_reordering_functions_` describe operations on a matrix in sparse format to obtain a reordering.

 The code is open and hosted here: https://github.com/ROCmSoftwarePlatform/rocSPARSE